8 Best Math Apps for Kindergarten Students Compared

 SplashLearn provides a structured, grade-wise curriculum:

-| Age Group | Key Topics Covered |
+Age Group | Key Topics Covered |

-| 2–5 years | Counting, basic addition and subtraction, shape recognition, phonics, and letter tracing. |
+2–5 years | Counting, basic addition and subtraction, shape recognition, phonics, and letter tracing. |

-| 6–7 years | Addition and subtraction fluency, place value, simple fractions, sight words, sentence building, and early reading comprehension. |
+6–7 years | Addition and subtraction fluency, place value, simple fractions, sight words, sentence building, and early reading comprehension. |

-| 8–11 years | Multiplication, division, decimals, geometry, advanced reading comprehension, and vocabulary expansion
+8–11 years | Multiplication, division, decimals, geometry, advanced reading comprehension, and vocabulary expansion. |

-SplashLearn offers a free version with limited content and a premium subscription (monthly and annual plans) for full access.
-It is available on iOS, Android, and web browsers, making it easily accessible for home and classroom learning.
+to $11.99/month) for full access.
+It is available on iOS, Android, and web browsers, making it accessible for home and classroom sessions.

 User Experience and Results